fengshikun/UniMAP/README.md

 # UniMAP code

-This is the offical implementation of paper "UniMAP: Universal SMILES-Graph Representation Learning", arxiv link: [https://arxiv.org/abs/2310.14216](https://arxiv.org/abs/2310.14216)
+This is the offical implementation of paper "UniMAP: Universal SMILES-Graph Representation Learning"